shiftedreality/commerce-merchant-services.en/help/live-search/install.md

 >
 >As of [!DNL Live Search] 3.0.2, the [!DNL Catalog Service] extension is bundled in with the [!DNL Live Search] installation.

+>[!IMPORTANT]
+>
+>As of [!DNL Live Search] 4.0.0, the Search Adapter is deprecated.
+Going forward, the Search Adapter will only be updated to address security issues.

 1. Confirm that [cron jobs](https://experienceleague.adobe.com/en/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs) and [indexers](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/tools/index-management) are running.

    >[!IMPORTANT]